Lenovo Laptop RepairTeardown

 Lenovo ThinkPad E480 Teardown and RAM, SSD, HDD upgrade options

-As we all know, Lenovo has officially launched the eighth generation ThinkPad E series products – the Lenovo ThinkPad E480 and the Lenovo ThinkPad E580.
+As we all know, Lenovo has officially launched the Lenovo ThinkPad E480 and the Lenovo ThinkPad E580.
 The E480 features a 14.0-inch display and is powered by Intel’s eighth-generation Core processor.
-Now we will start the disassembly of the silver ThinkPad E480 to see its internal structure.
+Now, we will start take apart the silver ThinkPad E480 to see its internal structure.

 back cover